HES-XPLAIN/hes-xplain.github.io/docs/platform/usage.md

 ## Notebooks & Datasets

-We offer a variety of tutorials and how-to guides presented as **use cases** in **interactive notebooks** that users can follow to discover and play with any XAI method available on the platform.

-For each use case, we provide a **dataset** and a **trained model** available in our HuggingFace repository.
-The notebooks can be open and experimented directly on Google Colab.
+We offer a range of tutorials and how-to guides presented as **use cases** in **interactive notebooks**.
+Users can explore and experiment with these resources to explore various XAI methods available.
+Additionally, **datasets** and **trained models** are accessible in our HuggingFace repository, and the notebooks can be opened and tested directly on Google Colab.

+On our website, you will thus find:

+- **Tutorial Notebooks**: Step-by-step guides to help users understand and apply XAI methods.
+- **Use Case Notebooks**: Demonstrations of how XAI and our platform can address real-world problems.
+- **Datasets and Models**: Embedded datasets and pre-trained models to facilitate experimentation.
+- **Other XAI Resourcse**: Literature and resources that explain how Explainable Artificial Intelligence works.

+These practical resources aim to help users understand and utilize the various features available on our platform.

 ```mermaid
 graph LR